NerdNu/NGGYU/README.md

  * `<time>` - The time offset, in seconds, since the start of the tune.
-The format does not preclude playing multiple notes at the same time (chords), but it is not currently implemented.
+The format does not preclude playing multiple notes at the same time (chords), but that is not currently implemented.
  * `<instrument>` - An org.bukkit.Instrument enum value; one of BASS_DRUM,
    BASS_GUITAR, PIANO, SNARE_DRUM or STICKS.
  * `<octave>` - The octave number from 0 to 2, with higher values corresponding